2003

 ● I just heard on the news that the United States is “investigating” the killing of nine children from a bomb it dropped in Afghanistan to kill a particular targeted person.
 But the explanation for the children’s deaths is simple: No matter how accurately a bomb is positioned, it’s inherently imprecise, in that, unlike, say, a sniper, who can select particular individuals to kill, a bomb indiscriminately destroys everything within a certain area.
 And these nine children were simply in the area at the time.
 There’s no mystery here.
 Using bombs, especially when delivered from the air into populated areas, almost inevitably kills unintended victims.
 Indeed, the announcement of an “investigation” of it is just a subtle form of denial or coverup, an attempt to create the impression that unintended casualties are somehow not an inevitable consequence of such bombings.
 “Oh, my!
 Other people, too, were killed?!
 That’s very strange.
 We don’t know how that could have happened!
 Let’s investigate.”

-● As a teenager, I wished to be, and liked to imagine myself, insane.
+● As a teenager, I wished to be, and liked to imagine myself as, insane.
 I no longer do.
 I now realize that I was very neurotic, but not psychotic.
 In fact, I now see myself as one of the sanest people: highly rational, with an original and profound philosophy.

 12-8-2003: The rhetorician’s fallacy: that failure to advance an effective argument for a claim means that the claim is unsound. . . .
 When I’m unable to formulate an argument against a certain position, occasionally I do conclude that the opposing position is right.
 Far more often, however, I continue to believe the opposition is wrong and that the problem is simply my inability to come up with an argument.
 Plus, there are far more arguments we might like to construct than we have time to make.